 Hi.
 I just graduated and is now working for less than a year already.
 However, I really don’t see myself being an employee until I grow old.
 My heart says I want financial freedom and freedom from being an employee but my mind says that if I quit this job and start a business from scratch, I might fail.
 In short, I’m afraid.

-I often consult my mom about this, who is by the way, an entrepreneur.
+I often consult my mom about this, who is, by the way, an entrepreneur.
 She always tells me that I should not quit.
 How about you?
-What advise can you give me?
+What advice can you give me?